 And that’s the history in the books.
 The history that is more important to the Bob Davis and Don Davis families…

 Bob and Don are brothers and they grew up going to Johnsville with their parents.
 Each married and had children.
 Bob had Dan,Tim and Lauren and Don had Mark and Dave.
 The five Davis kids also grew up attending the reunion service every second Sunday in June and have carried on the tradition of attending with their wives and children.
 Our kids grew up knowing this church- as did Dave’s kids.
-One day, our grandchildren will attend.
+One day, our grandchildren will attend the family reunion.
 (Bob already has great grandchildren who have carried on the tradition)

 The church has changed over the years, most importantly-air-conditioning and in-door plumbing!
 I believe the song books have been updated.
 We still sing the same songs every year, led by each Davis male.
 The difference is that the five Davis kids and their wives now need readers to see the music.
 There are many things that haven’t changed-we still sit in the same chairs I have been sitting in for 29 years (who knows how old they actually are).
 Bad news-there’s still chiggers!

 Johnsville is June.
 Johnsville is Davis.
 Johnsville is love and God and worship and family.
+Family reunion.

 Johnsville is an important family tradition; it means the world to my father-in-law and because he means the world to us–every second Sunday in June, we go to the little white church in the vale.